m1cr0man/docker-netbooter/README.md

 Provides everything you need to PXE boot any machine (BIOS/UEFI).

+Non-iPXE booting machines will be "upgraded" to iPXE.

 Contains a TFTP, DHCP and HTTP server.
-The HTTP server runs on port 8069 by default for safe usage with other running HTTP servers.
+The HTTP server runs on port 8069 by default for safe usage with other services using port 80.
 The DHCP server can be disabled.

 ## Example usage